gcallah/JohnGray/papers/callahan.md

 within which a *modus vivendi* can be achieved in our time, and unduly privileges variations on Western models" (2007: viii).

+While "commentators and politicians are invoking 'Enlightenment values' as an antidote for contemporary ills," Gray notes that "Enlightenment values have often been illiberal, racist, or totalitarian" (2007, p. xvi).
+In fact, while "Neo-conservatism... may be the last of the Enlightenment ideologies... it too is ready to use terror to realize its utopian goals" (2007, p. xvii).

+Gray's next two essays in the volume critique contemporary political philosophy.
+In the first, "Against the New Liberalism," he contends that "the tradition of liberal theorizing [that *A Theory of Justice*] inaugurated has done a little more than articulate the prejudices of an Anglo-American academic class that lacks any the understanding of political life in our age" (2007, p.
+2).

+The next essay, the imaginative "Definition of the Political Thought of Tlön," Gray satirizes the contents of Goodin and Petit's *Companion to Contemporary Political Philosophy* by comparing it to Borges ficitonal *The First Encyclopedia of Tlön*."

 ### Endgames